Martin-qyma/Martin-qyma.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
-I am a senior undergrad at University of Hong Kong (HKU), majoring in computer science and mathematics.
+I am a senior Math & CS undergrad at University of Hong Kong (HKU).
+I'm currently seeking a CS Ph.D. position starting from Fall 2025.

-My research interests lie in large language models and recommender systems, with a focus on developing generative models that can retrieve and reason over relational structures, graphs, and networks.
+My research interests lie in large language models and information retrieval, with a focus on developing generative models that can retrieve and reason over relational structures.
+I'm particularly interested in the recommender systems and graph representation learning.

 I am also open to other topics.
 Feel free to reach out if you would like to chat!